microsoftgraph/microsoft-graph-docs/api-reference/beta/api/user-update-mailboxsettings.md

-# Update user mailbox settings
+---title: "Update user mailbox settings"description: "Update one or more settings for the user's mailbox.
+This includes settings for automatic replies (notify people automatically upon receipt of their email), locale (language and country/region), time zone, and working hours."---# Update user mailbox settings

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.